josephatmacharia/Niambie/README.md

 NIAMBIE V1.1

-Excel Vba application that helps Accountants reconcile large supplier or customer data sets.
+Is an Excel Vba application that helps Accountants reconcile large supplier or customer data sets.